MochiLibraries/Biohazrd/docs/BuiltInTransformations/LinkImportsTransformation.md

 <small>\[[Transformation Source](../../Biohazrd.Transformation/Common/LinkImportsTransformation.cs)\]</small>

-This transformation loads one or more import libraries (`.lib`) files and resolves symbols in your translated library to the appropriate DLLs.
+This transformation loads one or more import library (`.lib`) or shared object (`.so`) files and resolves symbols in your translated library to the appropriate DLLs.

 Essentially this transformation acts like a linker.
-It uses the same `.lib` files the C++ linker normally uses to resolve the location of functions and data in DLLs.
+It uses the same `.lib`/`.so` files the C++ linker normally uses to resolve the location of functions and data in DLLs.

 ## When this transformation is applicable

 This transformation is primarily intended for scenarios when the native code is spread througout multiple DLLs and it's non-trivial to simply assign the same DLL file name to all symbols in the library.
-However it's always valid to use this transformation and it can help diagnose issues where Biohazrd translates a symbol which isn't actually exported.
+However it's always valid to use this transformation and it can help diagnose issues where Biohazrd translates a symbol which isn't actually exported so its use is highly recommended.

 Note: This transformation does not natively handle anything exported by `InlineExportHelper` yet.